cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/cloudflared-proxy.md

     cloudflared version 2020.11.11 (built 2020-11-25-1643 UTC)
     ```

 1. Start the DNS proxy on an address and port in your network.
-If you don't specify an address and port, it will start listening on `localhost:53`.
+If you don not specify an address and port, it will start listening on `localhost:53`.
 DNS (53) is a privileged port, so for the initial demo we will use a different port:

     ```sh
     $ cloudflared proxy-dns --port 5553